philmikejones/beginning-mapping/handout.md

 - On Mac you can press Cmd + space, then start typing QGIS.
 - On Linux your desktop manager will have a run shortcut (on Ubuntu it's the Super key).

-If you have a choice of versions choose QGIS Desktop.
+If you have a choice of packages choose QGIS Desktop.
 The default interface looks like Figure \ref{qgis-interface}.

 ![The QGIS interface\label{qgis-interface}](images/qgis-interface.png)